Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Introduction

 Furthermore, by letting voters only specify their ideal points, and relying on the metric space to infer more complex preferences, our model can incorporate very complex aggregation scenarios (such as participatory legislation) while remaining relatively simple for voters (wrt.\ the general trade-off between expressiveness and cost).
 On the other hand, this simplicity means that certain voter preferences cannot be expressed, such as a dependency among budget items or the inconsistency of an intermediate point between two legislative texts; we elaborate on this point in Section~\ref{section:outlook} and discuss possible remedies.
 Finally, we find efficient aggregation algorithms to many of the scenarios we consider.
 Coping with the NP-hardness of the remaining scenarios is left for future study.

 Our model, described in Section~\ref{section:formal model}, consists of elements connected via a metric.
 The elements of the metric space may serve in three roles: proposals, votes, and outcomes of the vote aggregation process.
 We associate each voter with a single element of the space, referred to as the voter \emph{ideal element}, understood as her most-preferred element of the space.
 Then, we assume that each voter prefers closer elements to elements which are farther away from her ideal element.
 Given a metric space, we are interested in aggregating several voter ideal elements in it into an \emph{aggregated element}, which is the election winner (we discuss other options in Section~\ref{section:outlook}).
-We study several solution concepts: Condorcet aggregation, in which a Condorcet-winning aggregated element is selected (if it exists); and a continuum of solution concepts, containing on one end a solution concept that minimizes the sum of distances to the ideal elements and, at the other end, a solution concept that minimizes the maximum distance to the ideal elements.
+We study several solution concepts: Condorcet aggregation, in which a Condorcet-winning aggregated element is selected (if it exists); and a continuum of solution concepts, containing on one end minimizing the sum of distances to the ideal elements and, at the other end, minimizing the maximum distance to the ideal elements.

 We study applications of this model to various settings of social choice.
-For each application we identify a metric space suitable for the application, and investigate each solution concept by comparing it to known aggregation methods and studying its axiomatic properties.
-While our model can be applied to further social choice settings, here we concentrate on the following, prominent settings: \begin{enumerate*}
+For each setting we identify a metric space suitable for the application, and investigate each solution concept by comparing it to known aggregation methods and studying its axiomatic properties.
+While our model can be applied to many social choice settings, here we concentrate on the following, prominent ones: \begin{enumerate*}

 \item Plurality elections (Section~\ref{section:plurality});

 \item Social welfare functions (Section~\ref{section:swf});

 \item Single-winner elections over a $1$-dimensional Euclidean issue space (Section~\ref{section:oned});